 Access to the current and evolving FDA guidelines on the regulation and use of nanotechnology and ENMs in food and food contact materials is available through the FDA homepage: http://www.fda.gov/ScienceResearch/SpecialTopics/Nanotechnology/

 The House of Lords Science and Technology Committee inquired into the use of nanotechnologies in the food sector.
 Their first report ‘Nanotechnologies and Food’ was published in January 2010 (http://www.publications.parliament.uk/pa/ld200910/ldselect/ldsctech/22/22i.pdf ).
 They recognised that there were potential benefits from nanotechnologies as well as potential risks.
 The number of food products containing nanomaterials was small, but the expectation was that this was likely to increase in the future as the technology developed.
 They made a number of recommendations intended to support responsible development of nanotechnologies in the food sector and to ensure that potential benefits to consumers and society are supported, where appropriate, by Government.
-These are listed on the FSA website and information related to the FSA response to these recommendations can be obtained from their website at http://www.food.gov.uk/policy-advice/nano/
+An updated report on the consumer attitudes to emerging technologies including nanotechnology is available on the FSA website at https://www.food.gov.uk/research/research-projects/consumer-attitudes-towards-emerging-technologies-0

 It is now recognised that size is important and that the properties of nanomaterials can differ considerably from those of the macroscopic form of the material.
 Hence the safety guidelines and evaluation procedures used for the macroscopic form may not be adequate for assessment of the equivalent nanomaterials.
 In the absence of a complete picture of the food safety and potential toxicological properties of individual types of nanomaterials, and at this early stage in the development of the technology, it seems to be appropriate to regard nanomaterials as a separate class of either “novel foods” or new additives for food and / or food packaging use, and to control them under one of the respective regulatory frameworks, accordingly.